lisanneblok/MyanmarEQ2025/README.md

 # 2025 Mw-7.7 Earthquake Impact Assessment in Myanmar and Thailand using Remote Sensing Data

 ## Project Overview
-MyanmarEQ2025 is a collaborative volunteer project under IMPACTSquad, focused on assessing post-earthquake building damage in Myanmar following the 2025 seismic event.
+MyanmarEQ2025 is a collaborative volunteer project under Integrated Multimodal Pattern Analysis for Climate Transformation Research Group at the University of Cambridge, focused on assessing post-earthquake building damage in Myanmar following the 2025 seismic event.
 The goal is to support rapid damage assessment using remote sensing data, image signal processing methods, and collaborative mapping tools.

 ## Project Objectives
 - Rapid post-disaster building damage assessment using EO data and various signal processing methods